Majestic 12: Analysis

+MuckRock contributor Emma Best has suggested that the papers were "government sponsored, or at least tolerated, disinformation" because the declassified FBI file on Majestic 12 does not mention any further investigation to find or prosecute the forger responsible for it.

+In addition to the Roswell incident, the "Eisenhower Briefing Document" also mentioned a second crash in 1950.
+This second alleged crash was in Mexico, near the towns of El Indio and Guerrero along the Mexico–US border.
+Tom Deuley investigated the Guerrero claim for MUFON, but found no evidence for a reported UFO crash.

 Later in 1996, a document called the MJ-12 "Special Operations Manual" circulated among ufologists.
 It is also widely considered to be a fake and "a continuation of the MJ-12 myth".

 Ufologists Linda Moulton Howe and Stanton T. Friedman believed the MJ-12 documents to be authentic.
 Friedman examined the documents and argued that the United States government has conspired to cover up knowledge of a crashed extraterrestrial spacecraft.

-According to journalist Howard Blum the name "Majestic 12" had been prefigured in the UFO community when Bill Moore asked National Enquirer reporter Bob Pratt in 1982 to collaborate on a novel called MAJIK-12.
-Because of this, Blum writes, Pratt had always been inclined to think the Majestic 12 documents are a hoax.
+The name "Majestic 12" had been prefigured in the UFO community when Bill Moore asked National Enquirer reporter Bob Pratt in 1982 to collaborate on a novel initially called MAJIK-12 and eventually changed by Moore to The Aquarius Project.
+Because of this, Pratt was suspicious of the authenticity of the Majestic 12 documents.

 Scientific skeptic author Brian Dunning investigated the history of the subject, and reported his findings in the 2016 Skeptoid podcast episode "The Secret History of Majestic 12".
 He cited ufologist Bill Moore's suspicion that, rather than a hoax perpetrated by the UFO community, the papers were actually part of a disinformation campaign of the US government meant to deflect attention from secret Air Force projects.